 Collect the following information:

-- name
+- Name

-- address
+- Address

-- phone number
+- Cell phone number

-- driver’s license number
+- Driver’s license number

-- the name of their auto insurance company and policy number(s)
+- The name of their auto insurance company and policy number(s)

 Many people are disoriented after getting into a crash.
 This is normal.
 However, you’ll need to exchange information with other involved motorists for two reasons.
-First, in order to file an auto accident insurance claim with your insurance adjuster.
+First, in order to file an insurance claim with your insurance adjuster.
 Second, to seek compensation from the auto insurance company of the at-fault driver.

 If there are any witnesses to the accident, consider exchanging information with them as well.
-Having more than yourself to attest to your version of events may prove useful if the at-fault driver or their auto insurance company is uncooperative.
+Having more than yourself to attest to your version of events may prove useful if the at-fault driver or their insurance company is uncooperative.

 3. Deciding Not To Call 9-1-1